oliviarobinson/course-dbt/short_answers/lesson3.md

 ## Part 2: Macros

 * I created the macro to aggregate event types by session (or other grouping).
 I called it `agg_event_types` and I documented the macro in `macros/macros.yml`.
+* I also created a macro that aggregates items ordered and calculates average cost and other stats.

 ## Part 3: Granting Permissions